Child Refuses Reunification Therapy: 8 Things You Can Do

 The cost of family reunification therapy can vary depending on the therapist, the length of the therapy, and the number of sessions.

-In some cases, insurance may cover the cost of therapy.
-However, many insurers do not cover family reunification therapy, and it can be costly out-of-pocket.
 In addition, some therapists may only offer pro bono therapy to families who cannot afford to pay.
 As a result, the cost of family reunification therapy can be a barrier to seeking treatment.

 Several organisations provide financial assistance for families seeking reunification therapy.
 These organisations may provide grants or subsidies to help cover the cost of therapy.